Kinovarobotics/ros_kortex/readme.md

 ## Contents

 The following is a description of the packages included in this repository.

+### kortex_scripts
+This package contains code to fulfill the primary objectives of TBOT as well as serving as a main repository for experiements.

+### tbot_image_action_server
+This package contains the code and interfaces neccesary to utilizes the camera feed provided by the 'ros_kortex_vision' package.
+Some of the scripts in 'kortex_scripts' interact with this package

 ### kortex_control
 This package implements the simulation controllers that control the arm in Gazebo.
 For more details, please consult the [README](kortex_control/readme.md) from the package subdirectory.